Published by Jeremy. Last Updated on June 10, 2026.

 So be sure to plan your visit to this one well in advance, know you're not going to experience it all in a single visit, and have a great time!

-The Three Rivers Arts Festival typically takes place in Pittsburgh each June.
-Information about vendors, performances, and art installations for the next art's festival can be found at thei event's website at the previous link.
+The Three Rivers Arts Festival typically takes place in Pittsburgh each June in and around Arts Landing.
+Information about vendors, performances, and art installations for the next art's festival can be found at their event's website at the previous link.

 For more things to do in Pittsburgh in June, click the previous link!
 While downtown, also don't miss a number of great Pittsburgh restaurants to try as well!